 “I think one of the things, and you may be referring to the article, I think that’s one of the reasons this administration and the Finance Department have sought reforms to the pension system,” Giorla said.
 “I think the new pension plans have reduced that opportunity.”

 The opposite, actually, has occurred.

-The newest pension plan for all city employees, known as “Plan 10” because it was negotiated in 2010, not only continues the decades-old tradition of allowing thousands of “non-uniformed” employees to use overtime in calculating their pensions but it also now allows police and firefighters to do the same.
+The newest pension plan for all city employees, known as “Plan 10” because it was negotiated in 2010, continues the decades-old tradition of allowing thousands of “non-uniformed” employees to use overtime in calculating their pensions.

 A large majority of city employees still have the option of “buying in” to the older pension plan, Plan 87, at a higher contribution cost for the employee.
-Under that plan, police and firefighters are not able to use overtime as part of their pension calculation.
 Many employees are still eager to join the older plan because it has higher compensation levels.
-In fact, not a single police officer or firefighter has enlisted in Plan 10.

 Beyond the Squilla-Giorla exchange, only one other question about overtime came up during Wednesday’s hearings on budgets for police, fire and prisons.
 Combined, those authorities proposed budgets of more than $1 billion.
 They spent $100 million on overtime in 2013.